MattyGWS/HorizonXI-Linux-Installation/README.md

 7. Open the horizon launcher and open gamepad configuration, enable XInput.

-8. Copy/paste the following into the Konsole and hit enter;
+8. Open up the Konsole and copy/paste the following then hit enter;

 ```
 rm -f $HOME/Downloads/config.json;